Qovery/qovery-client-go/docs/VariableResponse.md

 `func (o *VariableResponse) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetEnableInterpolationInFile

+`func (o *VariableResponse) GetEnableInterpolationInFile() string`

+GetEnableInterpolationInFile returns the EnableInterpolationInFile field if non-nil, zero value otherwise.

+### GetEnableInterpolationInFileOk

+`func (o *VariableResponse) GetEnableInterpolationInFileOk() (*string, bool)`

+GetEnableInterpolationInFileOk returns a tuple with the EnableInterpolationInFile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableInterpolationInFile

+`func (o *VariableResponse) SetEnableInterpolationInFile(v string)`

+SetEnableInterpolationInFile sets EnableInterpolationInFile field to given value.

+### HasEnableInterpolationInFile

+`func (o *VariableResponse) HasEnableInterpolationInFile() bool`

+HasEnableInterpolationInFile returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)